nrinaudo/nrinaudo.github.com/_articles/pl/typed_simple_type_checker.md

 def typeCheck(expr: Expr): Either[String, TypedExpr[?]] = ???
 ```

 That `?` in `TypedExpr[?]` is Scala syntax for _there's a type there but we don't know what it is_ - technically, an _existential type_: the only thing we know about it is that it exists.
-And we cannot do any better than that, because there is nothing in `Expr` which allows us to know, statically, what type it will be.
+And we cannot do any better than that, because there is nothing in `Expr` that tells us what type it will be.
 We must explore it at runtime to decide that.
 Statically, all we can say is, yes, there will be a type there, actually.

 And that is problematic: we are, at some point, going to need to know exactly what that type is.
 Think of type checking $\texttt{Add}$, for example: we'll need to say that both operands are well-typed _and_ numbers.
 We'll need to be able to take a `TypedExpr[?]` and turn it into a `TypedExpr[Type.Num]` somehow.